Updated on September 24, 2019, to reflect current information.

-As part of Facebook’s ongoing push for greater transparency, they’ve added a new feature on all pages: the “Info and Ads” tab.
-This feature allows anyone on Facebook to view all the active ads promoted by a specific account.
+As part of Facebook’s ongoing push for greater transparency, they’ve created the Facebook Ads Library.
+This library allows anyone on Facebook to view all the active ads promoted by a business account or page.
 This is obviously valuable for consumers who care to be informed about who’s trying to sell product or sway opinion, but it’s also a goldmine for social media marketers.

 As a marketer, I’ve found the insight into other active ads extremely valuable.
 I’d encourage anyone who has a hand in creative, strategy, or analytics on Facebook to take a spin through this feature.